 Minor in Electronic Performance

 The electronic performance minor at Berklee provides students an opportunity to develop an individual performance practice that uses a system made up of a standard computing device, software, and hardware controllers.
 Study in the minor will focus on developing mastery of the tools and techniques available to musicians who will use the system as an instrument on its own or as a way to extend the capabilities of a traditional instrument or voice.
 Students will develop foundational skills in two core classes that will prepare them for further study in elective classes, labs, and ensembles.
 Emphasis will be placed on developing the practical skills needed to perform at a professional level, either solo or as part of an ensemble.
 Work in the minor will examine a broad range of musical styles and integrate core music studies with electronic performance techniques.
-Students will use these skills to arrange and perform existing repertoire as well as develop their own new compositions.
+Students will use these skills to arrange and perform their existing repertoire as well as develop their own new compositions.

 Upon completion of this program, students will be able to: